bitpay/bitcore-blog/contents/articles/cosign-our-multisignature-wallet-in-development/index.md

 One of the neatest new pieces of technology to come to the web is [Web RTC](http://www.webrtc.org/), which allows (almost) p2p connections in the browser.
 The only central element of this is a server that exists solely to facilitate the creation of the p2p connection, after which the central server is no longer needed.

-The ultimate goal of Cosign is to have a genuinely p2p app with no need whatsoever for a central server, but that is not yet possible from the browser, so we will get as close to that as possible.
+The ultimate goal of Cosign is to have a genuinely p2p app with no need whatsoever for a central server, but that is not yet possible from the browser, so we will get as close to that as we can.

 ## HTML 5 Local Storage